Car insurance for 17-year-olds

 What other costs are involved in getting your first car?

-As well as paying for their car insurance, new drivers will need to make sure they have the money available to cover the following costs.
+As well as paying for their car insurance, new drivers will need to make sure they have the money available to cover a bunch of other costs.
+They all add up, soo make sure you do your budgeting carefully before shelling out for your own car.

 - Car tax.
 This annual bill, also known as vehicle excise duty, is paid to the government.
 The amount you’ll pay is based on your choice of vehicle, its emissions and when it was registered.